AlibabaCloudDocs/nat/intl.en-US/API reference/Enable multiple applications to share bandwidth (sample code).md

     request = CreateForwardEntryRequest()
     request.set_accept_format('json')

-    # The ID of the DNAT table in which you want to create the DNAT entry.
+    # The ID of the DNAT table to which you want to add the DNAT entry.
     request.set_ForwardTableId("ftb-uf6hdobgppflyr2ng****")

-    # Specify the EIP for Internet access.
-This parameter is set to the IP address of EIP 1 in this example.
+    # Specify the EIP that is used to communicate with the Internet.
+In this example, the IP address of EIP 1 is specified.
     request.set_ExternalIp("101.xx.xx.137")

-    # The external port where requests from the Internet are received.
+    # The external port that is used in port forwarding.
 Valid values: 1 to 65535.
-This parameter is set to 80 in this example.
+In this example, this parameter is set to 80.
     request.set_ExternalPort("80")

     # Specify the private IP address of the ECS instance that wants to receive requests from the Internet.
-This parameter is set to the private IP address of ECS 1 in this example.
+In this example, this parameter is set to the private IP address of ECS 1.
     request.set_InternalIp("192.xx.xx.100")

-    # The internal port to which the requests received on the external port are forwarded.
+    # The internal port that is used in port forwarding.
 Valid values: 1 to 65535.
-This parameter is set to 80 in this example.
+In this example, this parameter is set to 80.
     request.set_InternalPort("80")

-    # The protocol used by the external and internal ports.
+    # The protocol that is used by the ports.
     # Valid values: TCP, UDP, and Any.
-TCP: forwards TCP packets.
-UDP: forwards UDP packets.
-Any: forwards all packets.
+TCP: Only TCP packets are forwarded.
+UDP: Only UDP packets are forwarded.
+Any: All packets are forwarded.
     request.set_IpProtocol("TCP")

     # The name of the DNAT entry.
-The name is set to DNAT 1 in this example.
+In this example, the name is set to DNAT1.
     request.set_ForwardEntryName("DNAT1")

     # Make an API request and print the response.